SpawnCampGames/Resources/101/Singleton.md

 }
 ```

-The static reference is what makes a singleton globally accessible.
-Making a variable static means that it is shared by all instances of the class, meaning that any script can access the singleton through its class name, without needing a reference to it first.
+A static variable means that it is shared by all instances of the class
+Any script can access the singleton through its class name, without needing a reference to it first.

 ```csharp
 GameManager.instance;
 ```

-This means that any public methods or variables that exist in the singleton class can be accessed by other scripts in the game easily.
-However, because any script can access it, it’s generally a good idea to protect the instance variable with a property, which simply means that it can be read by other scripts, but it can only be set from within its own class.
+*However, because any script can access it, it’s generally a good idea to protect the instance variable with a property, which simply means that it can be read by other scripts, but it can only be set from within its own class.*

 ### Basic Singleton